-The Thomas Edison State College transcript will show grades A through D where letter grades have been awarded.
+The Thomas Edison State College transcript will show grades "A" through "D" where letter grades have been awarded.
 However, no grade point average will be computed or noted on the transcript.

-A Grade Point Average (GPA) of 2.0 (C average) is required for all credits applied toward the degree with a letter grade designation.
+A Grade Point Average (GPA) of 2.0 (C average) is required for all credits with a letter grade designation.
 In addition, the GPA must be 2.0 for the credits in the Area of Study or professional requirements (depending on the degree).

-At the first evaluation of transfer credits, D grades will be accepted only if the overall Grade Point Average is 2.0.
-Subsequently, D credits will be accepted if grades of B or better have been earned to balance them within the grade point average requirement.
-Students must request use of D credits not originally used if they wish them to be used for the degree.
+At the first evaluation of transfer credits, "D" grades will be accepted only if the overall Grade Point Average is 2.0.
+Subsequently, "D" credits will be accepted if grades of "B" or better have been earned to balance them within the grade point average requirement.
+Students must request use of "D" credits not originally used if they wish them to be used for the degree.

-A grade equivalent of C or better is required on all credits used in the nursing component of the BSN degree.
-A grade of C- or below on nursing requirements is not accepted.
+A grade equivalent of "C" or better is required on all credits used in the nursing component of the BSN degree.
+A grade of "C-" or below on nursing requirements is not accepted.